FHatCSW/hack_the_fab/raspberry/03_self_signed_auth/README.md

 # Self-Signed Case

 The __Self-Signed__ Case generates necessary Certificates in order to provide __TLS__ Security for components.
 This case adds upon the __Basic Auth__ Case by adding more security in addition to basic authentication.

+When it comes to self-signed certificates, however, one must always keep in mind:

+      Compromised self-signed certificates can pose many security challenges, since attackers can spoof the identity of the victim.
+      Unlike CA-issued certificates, self-signed certificates cannot be revoked.
+      The inability to quickly find and revoke private key associated with a self-signed certificate creates serious risk.

 ## Environment Variables & Configuration Files